Products

 In a category

-, a product for the objects and consists of an object and arrows and : satisfying the following universal mapping property: For all
+, a product for the objects and consists of an object and arrows and : satisfying the following universal property: for all

 with and , there exists unique such that the following diagram commutes: We write such product